-The project correctly applies the simplified monitoring methodology AMS-I.D.
+The project correctly applies the simplified monitoring methodology AMS-I.D (version 08).

 The monitoring plan will give opportunity for real measurements of achieved emission reductions.
-The electricity generated by the hydroelectric power plant, and supplied to the power utility ENERSUL, will be monitored with calibrated meters.
+The generated energy will be transmitted to a substation belonging to the power utility ENERSUL, where, according to the Power Purchase Agreement (PPA) signed between Aquarius and Eletrobrás, a calibrated meter will be installed by the seller.